AMSA at UTSA

 • An MCAT score ≥ 508 and GPA ≥ 3.6 are generally considered more competitive for HPSP selection

-• Applications are accepted on a rolling basis, with no formal deadline to apply
+• Applications are accepted on a rolling basis, with no formal deadline to apply, although it is encouraged to apply early in the fall of the year prior to attending medical school

 In return for these financial benefits—which can include a taxable signing bonus and taxable monthly stipend of roughly $2,800-$3,000/month—recipients agree to a service obligation of at least one year of active duty for each year of scholarship received, with minimum active-duty service requirements (for physicians generally at least 3-4 years) after graduation and training.
 While on scholarship students serve part-time on active duty each year and are appointed as reserve officers until they begin active service after completing medical school and residency.

-*NOTE: you cannot be pushed into active duty while receiving your medical education, which includes both your 4-year medical degree at an accredited MD/DO program as well as your residency program.
+*NOTE: you cannot be pulled into active duty while receiving your medical education, which includes the duration of both your 4-year medical degree at an accredited MD/DO program as well as your residency program.

 Federal Direct Graduate PLUS (Grad PLUS) Loans